 Previously Principal Engineer at GE Healthcare, specializing in Medical Imaging

-Dinesh Chandrasekhar is a technology evangelist, a thought leader and a seasoned product marketer with over 23+ years of industry experience.
+Dinesh Chandrasekhar is a technology evangelist, a thought leader and a seasoned product marketer with over 24+ years of industry experience.
 He has an impressive track record of taking new integration/mobile/IoT/Big Data products to market with a clear GTM strategy of pre-and-post launch activities.
 He has extensive experience working on enterprise software as well as SaaS products delivering sophisticated solutions for customers with complex architectures.
 His areas of expertise include IoT, Application/Data integration, BPM, Analytics, B2B, API management, Microservices and Mobility.
 He can articulate detailed use cases across multiple industry verticals like retail, manufacturing, utilities and healthcare.
 He is a prolific speaker, blogger and a weekend coder.
-He currently works at Hortonworks, managing their HDF product line.
+He currently works at Cloudera, managing their Data-in-Motion product line.
 He is fascinated about new technology trends including blockchain and deep learning.

 Paige Bartley is a Senior Analyst in Ovum's Data and Enterprise Intelligence team specializing in all aspects of the data lifecycle including creation, cleansing, security, privacy, and productivity.